Hulvdan/hulvdan.github.io/README.md

 ![Avocado - Camera Shake](docs/assets/avocado_camera_shake.gif)

 ### Other small prototypes include:

-- Isometric Minecraft
-- Angry Birds
-- Top-down tank
-- Sea Battle with multiplayer
-- Pong, Tetris, Chess, Sokoban, Arcanoid, Labyrinths, 2048, etc...
-- Scripts: lots of macroses, a bit of memory manipulation
-- A bit more other small prototypes

 ![Messing with see-through shaders inside an isometric Minecraft clone](docs/assets/messing_with_see_through_shaders.gif)
 ![Messing with a depth of field shader inside an isometric Minecraft clone](docs/assets/messing_with_depth_of_field.gif)